0xJasonMurray/validatePuppetCsr/README.md

 Note: The following packages must be installed: ec2-api-tools, cloud-image-utils

-Note: The DHCP must set the domain search for the DNS domain the puppet master server resides in.
+Note: DHCP must set the domain search for the DNS domain the puppet master server resides in.
 For example, if the DNS domain for the puppet master is example.com, then the DHCP server must set the DHCP suffix search to example.com.
 Puppet will search for puppet.example.com